joinx()

 Note:

-The function matches the foreign key fields C,in channel ch with the key K in bin file f or entity table T, which is ordered by K, to find the corresponding record in f /T, and makes the record’s expression x a new field F and adds it to ch to generate a new channel.
+The function matches the foreign key fields C,in channel ch with the key K in bin file f or entity table T, which is ordered by K, to find the corresponding record in f /T, and makes the record’s expression x a new field F and adds it to ch.
 The value corresponding to a mismatched record will be recorded as null.

 Option: